Nakakiyo092/annus-mirabilis/README.md

 ## Purpose

-This software was created to prove the ability to poll a CAN FD frame using a remote frame.
+**This software was created to prove the ability to poll a CAN FD frame using a remote frame.**

+To be more precise, a CAN FD frame here refers to a data frame that includes FDF (with/without BRS).

 ## Usage